coehne/tradingApp/README.md

 Once you have opened the dev container or installed the needed dependencies, you can continue by starting the backend and frontend.

 ### Environment file
 This project uses IEX Cloud for getting current stock market infomration.
-In order to use it, you need to register a free account at https://iexcloud.io/ and get yourself an API key (starting with pl_*).
+In order to use it, you need to register a free account using my affiliate link https://iexcloud.io/s/6417defe or the main website https://iexcloud.io/ and get yourself an API key (starting with pl_*).

 Once you have the API key you can rename the .app.env file to app.env in the /api folder and insert it into the "IEXCLOUD_API_KEY" variable.